knobs-dials/catprinter/README.md

 This prints images and text to a cat-shaped printer - tested towards the printer I have, which reports as an MX06.
 - has a text field (will render that text)
-- has an image field - plus zoom, brightness and contast
+- has an image field - plus zoom, brightness, contast, and rotation options

 ![what it looks like](what.jpg)